 Ed’s litigation practice focuses on intra-corporate disputes, insurance coverage, administrative appeals, and arbitrations.
 Ed has handled numerous jury and non-jury cases before the Connecticut state and federal courts and has argued multiple cases before the Connecticut Appellate and Supreme Court.

-Ed has represented several municipalities throughout Connecticut, both as corporate counsel and as special counsel, on topics such as land use, construction defects, FOIA, environmental remediation, condemnation, affordable housing applications and referenda disputes.
+Ed has represented several municipalities throughout Connecticut, both as corporate counsel and as special counsel, on topics ranging from construction defects, condemnation, FOIA, land use, and affordable housing disputes.

 American Bar Association - member of the Litigation and Insurance Coverage Sections

 Connecticut Bar Association - Chair, Litigation Section; Executive Committee member and past chair, Insurance Coverage Section; Executive Committee member, Planning and Zoning Section; former Secretary of the CBA; past member of the CBA House of Delegates; former member of the Ethics Committee

 Greater Bridgeport Bar Association - past president and member of the Board of Directors, former Foreclosure Committee, co-chair